 I Had Nowhere To Go, No Friends, or Family for Support…

 I spent many years battling addiction.
 I started at a very young age drinking homemade wine and beer.
 By the time I hit my teens, I was drinking every day.
-Eventually, that lead to marijuana and then to cocaine and eventually I wound up addicted to crack cocaine.
+Eventually, that led to marijuana and then to cocaine and eventually I wound up addicted to crack cocaine.
 Throughout my twenties and thirties, I would get clean for a year or two, work decent jobs, but I always wound up back in the vicious addiction cycle.
 I lost everything: husband (not a real loss), children and even my home.

 I found myself homeless with no friends or family for support.
 I stayed on the street for many years.
 I would find a place only to lose it all again when my addiction would rear its ugly head.
-I was in and out of various institutions, but, nothing would work because I was always released back into the streets.
+I was in and out of various institutions, but nothing would work because I was always released back into the streets.

 With nowhere to go, I just kept falling down and could find no way to get up.
 I was blessed to find a case manager who worked hard to get me into PSA and transitional housing.
 I was finally off of the streets after 15 years, on and off.
 I went to groups, talked to my doctor and took the steps necessary to lead a recovered life.
 I found out about the Peer Support training class that was taught at REN.
-I enrolled and completed but, didn’t think that I wanted to work as a peer.
+I enrolled and completed it, but didn’t think that I wanted to work as a peer.
 I didn’t feel that I had anything to give back to anyone.

 Eventually, I began working at the Warm Line and my whole life began to fall into place.
 I now have my own apartment, car and a wonderful husband who is very supportive.
 I have returned to college and so far I have a 4.0 GPA.
 I spend a lot of time doing a lot of things that I didn’t think would have been possible five years ago.
-I have nothing out gratitude for the chance to live a life in recovery.
-I have found that I do have something to give back and I enjoy doing just that.
+I have nothing but gratitude for the chance to live a life in recovery.
+I have found that I do have something to give?back and I enjoy doing just that.